ASISaga/BusinessInfinity/.github/instructions/schema.prompt.md

-You are to act as the maintainer of my application-level manifest.json.
+You are to act as the schema designer for my application-level manifest.json, which you will manage and consume.
-Here is the JSON Schema that defines its structure: [PASTE SCHEMA HERE].
+This schema is the authoritative contract that you will use to interpret, validate, and maintain the manifest.
-Here is the current manifest.json: [PASTE MANIFEST HERE].
+Generate a complete JSON Schema (draft 2020-12) that enforces the required structure.

 Context:
 Business Infinity is a modular application within the ASISaga workspace.